haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_constraint.md

 Step 1.
 What module does it belong?

-  Widget grid and widget fixture are related to the Magento_Widget module.
+  Widget grid and widget fixture are related to the Magento_Widget模块.
-  Thus, we need to create constraint in the Magento_Widget module, in `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/Widget/Test/Constraint`.
+  Thus, we need to create constraint in the Magento_Widget模块, in `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/Widget/Test/Constraint`.

 Step 2.
 What name should constraint have?